BrunoKaiser/IDIV/programms/SQLtoCSVforLua/readme_SQLtoCSVforLua.txt

 This text file contains a modul for building a TreeView in Access, editing and writing the output.
 This can be used in test.accdb for Formular2.
 The tree can have 12 levels.

+2.3 Modul_SplitTree.txt

+This test file contains a modul to convert a tree in a Lua table format in a reference table in Access.
+It can have 12 levels.

 3. SQLtoCSVforLua_SQL_List.lua

 The script corresponds to the script written for Access part 3. and 4. .
 Here a textfile with names of views or queries and SQL statements is treated.
 Another convention as Name: query can be used.